ictnow/qlogman/README.md

 Requirements
 ============

 It should run on PowerShell 5.0 or greater.
+Tested on
+Windows Server 2016 / PowerShell 5.0
-Tested on MacOS X 10.13 running PowerShell 6.0.
+MacOS X 10.13 / PowerShell 6.0.

 Installation
 ============